alvinylt/gopher/README.md

 A server's response should end with a line containing `.\r\n` followed by the null terminator.
 However, if the server does not follow the standard protocol to the full extent and terminates transmission without `.\r\n`, the program still handles the response gracefully.
-The client program perceive a server's termination of the connection as the end of data transmission.
+The client program perceives a server's termination of the connection as the end of data transmission.
 An example is `/misc/malformed2` on the class server.